jeffelwino/empora-assignment/README.md

 ## Explanation of App Design

+The overall thought behind the design was to maximize cohesion and minimize coupling.
+Each class handles seperate aspects of the process: File intake, Api calling, output formatting, and then finally running everything together.
+Much of this was acheived by using helper functions in class that were called only exposed by a single method that is called outside of the class.

 ### FileReader class

 The Filereader class handles the intake csv document information.
 It takes in a document and, row by row, splits the address at each comma into a string array.
-These strings then become the "street", "city", and "zipcode" properties of a new Address object.
+These strings then become the properties of a new Address object.
 The Address object is then added to an ArrayList of Addresses.

 ### Address model class